Why worry about "Scope and Intent" before mapping?

-If you’re using an approach like Lean or 6-Sigma then you have all this covered with well documented and proven methods and approaches which will help you define your diagram scope and, most importantly, its intent.
+If you’re using an approach like Lean or 6-Sigma then you have all this covered with well documented, proven methods and approaches which will help you define your diagram scope and, most importantly, its intent.

-In any case, spend 5-10 minutes before you start asking two questions:
+In any case, spend 5-10 minutes before you start to ask two questions: